knobs-dials/unicode-tool/README.md

 A slightly augmented version of Blocks.txt

-It made this primarily for a little visual feedback of what sort of block it is (e.g. coloring small and dead languages differently)
+Primarily to give a little visual feedback of what sort of block it is (e.g. coloring small and dead languages differently)

-There is also a unicode_block_names-diff, showing the difference to a Blocks.txt, meant to ease updating to newer unicode info.
+There is also a `unicode_block_names-diff` script that showing the difference between this data and a given Blocks.txt, meant to ease updating to newer unicode info.

 ### unicode_tex.py